Quickly create your Maryland Health Care Directive and Living Will

 - You want legal review of your completed document

-A health care directive and living will, also known as an advance directive, is a legal document under Maryland law that states your medical treatment preferences in the event of your incapacity.
+A living will, also known as an advance directive, is a legal document under Maryland law that states your medical treatment preferences in the event of your incapacity.
 This document protects you by keeping you in control of your medical care even if you cannot communicate your wishes.

 In Maryland, a legally valid living will must be: